rdk/p2rank/README.md

    If coordinates of Connolly points that belong to predicted pockets are needed they can be found in `visualizations/data/<pdb_file_name>_points.pdb`.
-There "Residue sequence number" (23-26) of HETATM record cocrresponds to the rank of corresponding pocket (points with value 0 do not belong to any pocket).
+There "Residue sequence number" (23-26) of HETATM record corresponds to the rank of corresponding pocket (points with value 0 do not belong to any pocket).

 ### Configuration